parsany/parsany/README.md

 </a>

 Hi 👋.
-I am **Parsa Ny**, a developer, computer science senior student and an AI engineer.
+I am **Parsa Ny**, a developer, Master Graduate in AI and a Senior AI engineer.
 I specialize in Web Development, Programming, Machine learning and AI.
 I love to network, join new communities and add value ⚡️

 <div>
 <details>